cogdog/flickr-cc-helper/README.md

 * **Stamped** - generates a downloadable copy of the image with the attribution stamped right into it (thanks to [John Johnston](http://johnjohnston.info) who created a [nifty mobile version of a flicker finder / attribution stamper](http://johnjohnston.info/flickrcctouch/).
 * **Medium.com** - Cut and paste made for the medium.com editor (by request of Noah Giesel)
 * **Markdown** - Suitable for static blog generators, Github, and other popular Markdown-friendly tools, original by [Glen Smith](http://blogs.bytecode.com.au/glen).

+## Updates
+**Note I have not done much documenting of changes, but will start now and backfill later**

+* 2025 Jun 27 - updated the main `cc-attributor.js` library to address the new flickr 4.0 versions of CC licenses.